playframework/play-samples/play-java-websocket-example/README.md

 Each stock symbol has its own `StockActor` defined in StockActor.java.
 This actor holds the last 50 prices for the stock.
 Using a `FetchHistory` message the whole history can be retrieved.
 A `FetchLatest` message will generate a new price.
 Every `StockActor` sends itself a `FetchLatest` message every 75 milliseconds.
 Once a new price is generated it is added to the history and then a message is sent to each `UserActor` that is watching the stock.
 The `UserActor` then serializes the data as JSON and pushes it to the client using the WebSocket.

 Underneath the covers, resources (threads) are only allocated to the Actors and WebSockets when they are needed.
-This is why Reactive Push is scalable with Play and Akka.
+This is why Reactive Push is scalable with Play and Pekko.

 ## Reactive UI - Real-time Chart